Replacing “mothers” with “birthing people”: is inclusive language around female reproduction going too far?

 by Pisana Ferrari – cApStAn Ambassador to the Global Village

-Desexed language can actually risk decreasing inclusivity.
+Desexed language can actually risk decreasing inclusivity, say the authors of the study.
 It makes communication less clear and can lead to misunderstandings, e.g. for people with low literacy/education, with cognitive issues, immigrants and foreigners.
-Even women with high levels of education may not be familiar with female anatomy and not realise what “a person with a cervix” means.
+Even women with high levels of education may not be familiar with female anatomy and not realise what “a person with a cervix” means, they add.
 It can also pose issues in translation, when there is no direct equivalent to the English sex-neutral “parent” (e.g. Spanish which has only “padre”).

 Terms such as “parents” and “families” as replacements for “mothers” can inappropriately include fathers and other family members, thus diminishing and “invisibilising” women.
 Use of such language may end up including people who should be excluded: it may suggest that males and other family members have rights regarding a woman’s decision-making in reproduction.

 Some desexed terms are medically inaccurate and create confusion, e.g. “chest feeding”.
 The word “breast” is a sex-neutral term as it refers to the mammary glands of males and females.
 The “chest” in medical terminology refers only to the ribcage and everything within it and does not include mammary tissue.

 Replacing “breastfeeding” with “human milk feeding” even when the mother is feeding directly from the breast, say the authors, “disembodies it” and places emphasis on the milk as separate from the mother.
 This works against efforts “to recognize the unique relational aspects of breastfeeding that support maternal caregiving capacity and infant mental health”.